BrokenRadioLab/BrokenRadioLab.github.io/privacy/cyanopic_pp.md

 ## Data retention & deletion

 You can delete any saved item within the app.
 Because your archive lives on your device, uninstalling the app removes its local data.
 Server-side logs contain only the device identifier and request metadata needed to operate the relay.
+To request deletion of server-side log entries, contact 286360088+BrokenRadioLab@users.noreply.github.com.

 ## Children